Percent Grade to Degrees Calculator

 3. Read degrees, percent grade, and slope interpretation in the result panel, then check the derived values that help compare a 12 percent grade with ramps, roofs, stairs, or diagrams.

-percent grade to degrees checks for a driveway slope
+calculator checks for a driveway slope

 • Remember that 100 percent grade equals 45 degrees, not 100 degrees.